azibn/automated_exocomet_hunt/README.md

 ### Output

 https://github.com/greghope667/comet_project_results contains a description of the output table format produced by this code, as well as the output when run on the entire Kepler dataset.
+See there also for description of the format of the txt files with dips, and how to filter then with the awk scripts.

+* all_snr_gt_5.txt is the full list of 67,532 potential transits
+* all_snr_gt_5_ok.txt is the final list of 7,217 transits

+### Other files

+* The jupyer notebook figs.ipynb contains code to explore individual light curves, and makes most of the plots in the paper.
+* The text file artefact_list.txt contains a list of artefacts found among candidates.
+* dr2.xml and young-cl.xml contain votables of stars from Gaia used in the HR diagrams.